Information on visa procedure for non-EU students

 - long-term residence permit for the purpose of study

 - long-term visa for "other" purposes (other educational activities – only in justified cases, with the options listed under 1) and 2) being used most often)

-If an applicant intends to study in the Czech Republic for a period longer that three months with his or her study falling into one of the categories listed by Section 64 concerning the stays of foreign nationals (see oblique text below), he or she may directly apply for a long stay permit, that is, with no need to apply for a long-term visa.
+If an applicant intends to study in the Czech Republic for a period longer than three months with his or her study falling into one of the categories listed by Section 64 concerning the stays of foreign nationals (see oblique text below), he or she may directly apply for a long stay permit; that is, with no need to apply for a long-term visa.
 In this situation (study duration exceeding three months), the applicant has an option of either applying for a long-term visa (granted for a maximum of 6 months) or a long-term residence permit.

 However, if the applicant's type of study does not fall into any of the categories stipulated by said Section 64, such as the study of a non-accredited university course, the applicant may only apply for a long-term visa (other purposes).

 Study as defined by Section 64 of Act no. 326/1999 Coll. concerning the stay of foreign nationals in the Czech Republic Territory (hereinafter the Territory)